 Find friends in a strange city

-You are a stranger in the city, don’t know anyone and feel alone?
-With us you will find help to quickly make new contacts!
+Are you a stranger in the city, don’t know anyone and feel alone?
+We can help you make new contacts quickly.

 #1 Rekindle old friendships